 One method is to allocate based on weight.
 That means that both 1 kg of the meal and 1 kg of oil is assumed to cause 1 kg CO2-eq emissions.
 But you can argue that what is relevant here is the energy content – that is what makes you full.
 Soy oil has 6 times higher energy content then meal.
 If you allocate the emissions based on energy content 1 kg of the meal instead causes only 0,5 kg CO2-eq whereas 1 kg of oil cause 3 kg CO2-eq emissions.

-Regardless of how you allocate the emissions, the total emissions from soy are the same, 1 kg CO2-eq per kg.
-But depending on the allocations method, the responsibility for the emissions varies substantially between allocations methods.
+Regardless of how you allocate the emissions, the total emissions from soy are the same, 1 kg CO2-eq per kg (our assumption).
+But depending on the allocation method, the responsibility for the emissions varies substantially between allocation methods.
 There is no strict scientific answer to which allocation method is true.
 It is a matter of perspective.